dobster/dobster.github.io/_posts/2020-03-14-multiple-http-requests-with-combine.markdown

 }
 {% endhighlight %}

-Not too bad if we're just waiting for two requests, but the mess of juggling of responses and errors doesn't scale nicely when we inevitably end up with five or six endpoints we need to coordinate.
+Not too bad if we're just waiting for two requests, but the mess of juggling of responses and errors does not scale nicely when we inevitably end up with five or six endpoints that we need to coordinate.

-One of the highlights of WWDC 2019 was the introduction of the functional-reactive framework [Combine][combine-framework], and in the [Advanced Networking 1 session at WWDC2019][wwdc-2019-advanced-networking] session, it was introduced as..
+One of the highlights at WWDC 2019 was the introduction of the [Combine][combine-framework] framework.
+The session [Advanced Networking 1 session at WWDC2019][wwdc-2019-advanced-networking] session starts with...

 > Networking is inherently asynchronous, that's why it's perfect to adopt Combine.

-So, how would we use Combine for this problem?
+Can we use Combine for this problem?

 <br/>

 Coordinating multiple requests with Combine
 -----

-The Combine extension to URLSession is particularly neat as it handles the error cases very nicely.
+The Combine extension to URLSession is particularly neat as it handles the error cases nicely.

 {% highlight swift %}
 let dataTask1 = URLSession.shared